jsarriaa/PHGv2Tools/README.md

 - #### Check haplotypes for a region
 For those who are looking for genes alleles; Ranges are built with genes annotation.
-Having the coordinates at the reference genome and running ```check-haplotype-alleles``` will provide a list of the haplotype ranges found in each genome and its coordinates of the ensambled respective genome.
+Having the coordinates of the reference genome and running ```check-haplotype-alleles``` will provide a list of the haplotype ranges found in each genome and its coordinates of the ensambled respective genome.

 These are the mandatory arguments:
 ```